Auto auction: Dealer auto auctions

 Among these types of vehicles, there are quality cars ready to market.
 Late models with remaining factory warranty are not uncommon.
-The law requires listing dealers to disclose bigger mechanical problems, which may void the manufacturer’s warranty and classify the vehicle as junk, salvage, lemon/consumer buy-back, etc. There are special auctions for these types of vehicles (salvage, rebuilt, or junk vehicles), sold mostly by insurance companies.
+The law requires listing dealers to disclose bigger mechanical problems, which may void the manufacturer's warranty and classify the vehicle as junk, salvage, lemon/consumer buy-back, etc. There are special auctions for these types of vehicles (salvage, rebuilt, or junk vehicles), sold mostly by insurance companies.
 Other types of auctions specialize in the sale of police or government cars; some of those allow public access.

 Pricing

 Regardless of their source, vehicles are sent to auction with the main purpose to be sold quickly and hassle-free, and this usually happens at prices that dealers can easily recoup with a small profit from a resale.
 Contrary to popular belief, cars seldom sell for unreasonably low prices at dealer auctions.
 This may happen if there are not enough interested bidders or if the vehicle is exceptionally unattractive and should not be taken for granted.
 Many sellers put reserve prices on their stock specifically to prevent this from happening.
-The reserve price is not disclosed publicly and a “winning” auction bid is only considered a sale if the reserve price is met.
+The reserve price is not disclosed publicly and a “winning” auction offer price is only considered a sale if the reserve price is met.
 Sellers have the option to re-list vehicles that did not sell at a particular auction.